ubirch/ubirch-client-go/README.md

    ---
    **WARNING**

-   The client stores the encrypted signing keys in a local file `keys.json`, which will be created in the working directory upon first start-up. **Do not delete this file**, as our backend will not accept new key registrations once a device already has a registered key.
+   The client stores the encrypted signing keys in a local file `sqlite.db`, which will be created in the working directory upon first start-up. **Do not delete this file**, as our backend will not accept new key registrations once a device already has a registered key.

-   The client also creates a subdirectory `/signatures`, which contains the previous UPP signatures for chaining.

    ---